 If you do buy a vehicle through the American Express Auto Purchasing Program and register your purchase within 45 days, you’ll gain access to Amex’s Buyer Bonus Program.
 It provides auto repair and insurance deductible benefits worth up to $2,000.

 Here’s more information on how the benefits work:

 - Repairs: Reimburses you for 20% of any repair payments made on a vehicle purchased through the program, up to $500.
 It typically covers parts and labor, except for in New Hampshire and New York, where only parts are covered.

 - Deductibles: Reimburses your insurance deductible up to $500, twice a year, when you file a claim with your auto insurance company (not available in New Hampshire or New York).

-- My Auto Expert™: Talk directly with a certified mechanic for an expert opinion on car problems, repairs and potential repair costs.
-The mechanic can review repair estimates you have received on your covered vehicle and help determine if you’re getting a fair price.
+- Auto Expert Opinion: Allows you to talk with a certified mechanic for an expert opinion on car problems, repairs and potential repair costs.
+The mechanic can review any repair estimates that you have received on your covered vehicle and help you determine if you’re getting a fair price.

 Pros of the Amex car buying program

 Ability to use your credit card

 Not many dealers will let you buy a car using a credit card.
 If you can’t buy the vehicle outright and don’t want to take out a new auto loan, financing your car purchase with a credit card can be a strong alternative option.
 The American Express Auto Purchasing Program will connect you directly with lenders who are willing to accept credit as a method of payment.

 Using your American Express card to finance your vehicle purchase will help you amass Membership Rewards points that can be redeemed when shopping, for travel, as gift cards or even as a cash deposit into your bank account.